somegenericdev/WYSIWYGTextEditor/README.md

 ```

-However, should you wish to for some reason, you can still use the component in the old, more verbose way.
+Or you can specify the very toolbar elements you want to use.

 ```cs
 @using Penman.Blazor.Quill